 Modern campaigning can get pretty dirty, but politicians today are only taking their cues from politicians in ancient Athens.
 This public radio story describes how direct democracy was carried out in ancient Athens, a Greek city-state.
 Listen to learn who was allowed to participate in Athenian politics and how the people of Athens voted for and controled their elected officials.

-In 1919 in a busy neighborhood of Boston a tank holding 2 million gallons of molasses burst open and flooded the streets.
+A tank holding 2 million gallons of molasses burst open and flooded the streets of Boston in 1919.
+This strange disaster killed 21 people and led to a scapegoating a group of people.
 An author has written a children’s story about the incident and what happened after the tank exploded.
-Listen to hear the author talk about and read from her book.
+Listen to hear the author talk about this event and what happened in the years afterward.

 Most scientists agree that human beings originated in Africa.
 The first humans to come to North and South America has long been believed to be the Clovis people.
 But a 2002 discovery in the Paisley Caves in Oregon has challenged this view.
 Archaeologists discovered animal bones and fossilized excrement, known as coprolites.
 Some of these coprolites included human molecules, providing the earliest human DNA ever found in the Americas.
 This discovery has given archaeologists new clues to better understand the earliest humans found in North America.